nilor-corp/zenerator/README.md

     ```console
     comfy --workspace=ComfyUI install
     ```

+> [!TIP]
+> If during this step you get an error that says `ERROR: No matching distribution found for torch`, you may have an incompatible version of Python installed.
+Torch documentation states that it is only compatible up to version [Python 3.12.7](https://www.python.org/downloads/release/python-3127/), as we have recommended in the [Dependencies](#dependencies) above.
+To resolve this error, install [Python 3.12.7](https://www.python.org/downloads/release/python-3127/), and start the installation process over again using that version of Python.

 2. Running the above command will cause the terminal to prompt the user for input in the terminal.
 Select either "nvidia", "amd", or "intel_arc" for the first question (depending on which GPU you have), and type "y" to agree to the second question about which repository to clone from.

 > [!WARNING]